 Countering only takes a few minutes, so what do you have to lose by countering?
 Some buyers want to “try” submitting a low offer hoping to get a deal, but sometimes a counter, even if it’s a full-price counter will open their eyes.
 It’s not uncommon for buyers who submit low offers to significantly increase their offer to market value and sometimes even higher.

 Are you being irrational?
-What you consider a low ball offer might not be a low ball offer at all, so it’s best to set your emotions aside and look at the facts.
-Sure, over the years you’ve spent money making improvements to your home, but it doesn’t necessarily mean a buyer is willing to pay more for your improvements.
+What you consider a low ball offer might not be a low ball offer at all.
+So it’s best to set your emotions aside and look at the facts.
+Sure, over the years you’ve spent money making improvements to your home.
+But it doesn’t necessarily mean a buyer is willing to pay more for your improvements.
 In fact, some home buyers may deduct for your improvements because they don’t like them and will have to spend money making renovations.
-While it’s certainly easier said than done sellers need to remove their emotions when it comes time to respond to an offer.
+While it’s certainly easier said than done sellers need to remove emotion when responding to an offer.

 If you receive an offer, regardless of the price, take a deep breath and come up with a game plan with your listing agent.
 Oftentimes sellers discount a lowball offer thinking it’s a waste of their time when in reality that low ball offer might turn into their best offer.